Hometown: Chicago, Illinois

 Birthday: November 13

 A Tony Award winner and Emmy and Golden Globe nominee, Joe Mantegna has been a force in film, television and theater for more than 40 years.
-He earned a Tony Award and a Joseph Jefferson Award for his performance as Richard Roma in David Mamet's Pulitzer Prize-winning play, “Glengarry Glen Ross.”
-His additional Broadway credits include the role of Bobby Gould in Mamet's “Speed-the-Plow” and a role in the musical “Working,” in which he made his Broadway debut.
+He earned a Tony Award and a Joseph Jefferson Award for his performance as Richard Roma in David Mamet’s Pulitzer Prize-winning play, “Glengarry Glen Ross.”
+His additional Broadway credits include the role of Bobby Gould in Mamet’s “Speed-the-Plow” and a role in the musical “Working,” in which he made his Broadway debut.
 In his hometown of Chicago, Mantegna also starred in the Mamet plays “A Life in the Theatre” and “The Disappearance of the Jews,” both at the Goodman Theatre.
-He directed Mamet's “Lakeboat” in Los Angeles and later made his feature-film directorial debut with “Lakeboat,” based on Mamet's screenplay.
-Always the baseball fan, Mantegna also conceived and co-authored the Off Broadway play “Bleacher Bums,” which was subsequently produced for television and earned him an Emmy Award.
+He directed Mamet’s “Lakeboat” in Los Angeles and later made his feature-film directorial debut with “Lakeboat,” based on Mamet’s screenplay.
+Always the baseball fan, Mantegna also conceived and co-authored the off-Broadway play “Bleacher Bums,” which was subsequently produced for television and earned him an Emmy Award.

 Mantegna has starred in more than 100 films, making his feature film debut in “Compromising Positions.”
-He has since starred in the David Mamet films “Redbelt,” “House of Games,” “Homicide” and “Things Change,” for which he received the Best Actor award at the Venice Film Festival.
+Since then, he starred in the David Mamet films “Redbelt,” “House of Games,” “Homicide” and “Things Change,” for which he received the Best Actor award at the Venice Film Festival.
 His other film credits include “The Godfather III,” “Alice,” “Celebrity,” “Bugsy,” “Searching for Bobby Fischer,” “Liberty Heights,” “Forget Paris,” “Suspect,” “Up Close and Personal,” “The Money Pit,” “Weeds,” “Baby's Day Out,” “Airheads,” “Queens Logic,” “Wait Until Spring, Bandini,” “Uncle Nino,” “Eye for an Eye,” “Nine Lives,” “CARS 2” and “Elvis and Annabelle,” for which he won the 2008 Best Actor award from the Newport Beach Film Festival.
 His current film projects include “Bronx Bull,” “Kill Me, Deadly,” which is executive produced by and stars his CRIMINAL MINDS’ castmate Kirsten Vangsness, and “10 Cent Pistol.”